Juicing for Health and Weight Loss

 Juicing for Weight Loss and Cleansing

-On a juice-only diet, you may not get enough fiber to make you full.
-And it's so limited that you may rebel.
+On a juice-only diet, you may not get enough fiber or protein to make you full.
+You might rebel.

-“If you’re doing a juicing diet, you’ll be so tempted to eat something like a cake or donut because you’ve restricted yourself,” Barr says.
+“If you’re doing a juicing diet, you’ll be so tempted to eat something like a cake or doughnut because you’ve restricted yourself,” Barr says.

 What about juicing as a way to detox or cleanse your body?
 “I haven’t seen any research or science paper to support that cleansing is happening from juicing,” Villacorta says.